 2016 is on the verge of completion and we are all set to enter into 2017.
 If anything we can say it would be that 2016 belongs to technology.
 Hands down!
-This was also the case for the human resource management.
-Organisations tried out different set of technologies and went unorthodox with the practice of people’s management.
-More and more companies adopted the paperless practices.
+This was also the case for human resource management.
+Organisations tried out a different set of technologies and went unorthodox with the practice of people’s management.
+More and more companies adopted paperless practices.
 Starting from hiring to payroll, technology-enabled companies to concentrate on the business development aspect rather than the menial tasks.
 Let’s talk about the future of HRM!

 So what are the possibilities that we can look for in 2017?

 1. Gamification: The new way of L&D (learning and development).

 Gamification means an application of game mechanics and game dynamics to non-game situations.
 In simple words, it means adding game elements and game psychology to an existing process.
 Studies show that an average of 18 years old has played more than 10,000 hours games(all combined), which is larger than they have spent in studying in traditional education.
 Well, what does it indicate?
 It explicitly means that if companies gamify the learning and development experience of their employees then chances are higher that there will be a steep increase in real learning.
 A number of companies like Cognizant, Deloitte, Aetna e.t.c. are already using this technique.